chanced/p4ssw0rd/README.md

 01FFD148305A472EBCED1BF4E70089A0532:1
 ```

-If you're still concerned about a man in the middle snooping responses, you can turn on buffering which ensures that there are consistently 800 - 1,000 results.
+If you're still concerned about a man in the middle snooping responses, you can turn on padding which ensures that there are consistently 800 - 1,000 results.
 See https://haveibeenpwned.com/API/v3#PwnedPasswordsPadding

 ## Documentation